JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/(Unfinished) Windows Privilege Escalation.md

 Repeat: Stop If Still Running:        N/A
 ```

-3. `icacls <BINARY FILE PATH>` from the compromised Windows machine to view the DACLs (Discretionary Access Control Lists) for our target task's "Task To Run" executable
+3. `icacls <BINARY FILE PATH>` from the compromised Windows machine to view the DACLs (Discretionary Access Control Lists) for our target task's "Task To Run" executable, which revealed that the BUILTIN\Users group has I (`Inheritable Permissions`) and F (`Full Access`) permissions to this file
 ```PowerShell
 C:\Users\thm-unpriv>icacls c:\tasks\schtask.bat
 c:\tasks\schtask.bat BUILTIN\Users:(I)(F)